cogpilot/neuro-cyberpunk/README.md

   xmake install
   ```

+*note that xmake install does not copy across scripts currently, you will need to manually copy those over yourself*

 - Launch the game (or `xmake run` if `CP2077_PATH` is set) and enable the plugin under RED4ext.

 ## Packaging for sharing